The Blueprint

 Doing the arithmetic at the current run-rate: £500M-£1B of direct DHCW waste over five years, multiplied by a 5-15× downstream factor, implies total cost to NHS Wales of £3-10 billion over the five-year window.
 These are the numbers the Welsh NHS is currently paying, in clinician time, in patient-safety incidents, in cross-border referrals, and in delivery delays, for a delivery body that produces 83p of delivered value per £1,000 invested.

-This is the scale.
-It is not rhetoric.
-It is straightforward compounding of the direct rate, the downstream multiplier, and the five-year window over which the reform sequence unfolds.
+The arithmetic is three terms compounded: the direct rate, the downstream multiplier, and the five-year window over which the reform sequence unfolds.

 The Cost That Is Not Counted

 The figures above are pounds.
 They do not include the cost of harm to patients, because that cost is not on the same scale as money.
-WPAS has been linked to at least one patient death.
-The electronic master patient index has mixed up patient records.
-WCCG ran on unsupported technology for more than eight years against repeated technical-staff warnings.
-WICIS — the intensive care system — has been “effectively still on pause,” with Welsh Government commissioning an independent patient safety review.
-The Royal Colleges’ joint briefing of July 2025 found that patients “regularly experience delays that lead to worsening health.”
+DHCW’s patient index (eMPI) has mixed up patient records in operational use.
+On the public record, WCCG ran on vendor-unsupported technology for more than eight years; WICIS — the intensive care system — has been “effectively still on pause,” with Welsh Government commissioning an independent patient safety review; and the Royal Colleges’ joint briefing of December 2025 found that GPs and physicians “regularly see examples of patients experiencing delays … leading to deterioration or worsening health when they move between systems.”

 Each of these is a category of harm that has no exchange rate to pounds.
 The £3-10 billion five-year figure is what NHS Wales is paying in money.
 What patients are paying is a separate ledger, and the entries on it cannot be undone by future reform — they have already accrued.
 The case for planned reform is not only economic.
 The case is that every additional month of the status quo adds entries to a ledger that should never have been opened.